ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 ## Contributing

-Pull requests are very welcome by the Sonarqube-repair team!
+Pull requests are very welcome by the Sorald team!

 ### Guidelines for all pull-requests